openvstorage/ovs-documentation/Glossary.md

 # Distributed Storage Layer

 # Distributed Transaction Log
+A copy of the outstanding data in the write buffer of a vDisks on another Storage Router to safeguard data against node or SSD failure.

+# File Driver

 # Metadata
 Open vStorage uses 2 types of metadata, volume metadata describing the volume and file system metadata describing the Virtual File System Layer

 # SCO
-Abbreviation of Storage Container Object
+Abbreviation of Storage Container Object.

 # Storage Container Object